-Finally, the Postdoctoral Fellowship expresses the larger vision of Mormon studies at Virginia: to optimize the extraordinary resources at the University to exceed the boundaries of the University, promoting the study of Mormonism throughout the academy and its many disciplines.
+The Mormon Studies Postdoctoral Fellowship expresses the vision of Mormon Studies Program to optimize the extraordinary academic resources of the University of Virginia to exceed the boundaries of the University, promoting the study of Mormonism at other colleges and universities and in various fields of study.